akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 26 - The Great Unmooring
+## Chapter 26 - The King’s fleet at the coast

 The King’s departure was not a single moment of waving silk, but a week‑long evacuation of the soul of the court.
 To Beatrice, it felt as though the very air was being sucked out of Westminster, leaving behind a vacuum of anxious women and distracted men.